 Best Free Manual Camera App: Yamera

-If the $7.99 price tag of PRO CAM 8 (above) is a deal-breaker, take a look at Yamera instead.
+If the price of PRO CAM 8 (above) is a deal-breaker, take a look at Yamera instead.
 While it doesn’t have the same breadth of features as PRO CAM 8, it gets all the basic DSLR functionalities right.

 You have full manual control if you want it, with options for adjusting shutter speed, ISO, white balance, and focus.
 You can also set some options to auto mode while adjusting others for fine-tuning, and save your best settings as presets to reuse later.